The Book of Henry: Plot

 Susan is distraught at Henry's death and has difficulty functioning, but when Peter gives her the notebook, she focuses on Henry's plan.
-She tries, unsuccessfully, to interest a nearby social services agency in opening an investigation.
+She tries unsuccessfully to interest a nearby social-services agency in opening an investigation.
 One night, from the boys' bedroom window, she sees Glenn in Christina's room and decides to carry out the plan.
-The notebook and an accompanying cassette tape describe Henry's step-by-step plan to kill Glenn with a sniper rifle while covering Susan's tracks so that it will be impossible to trace the murder back to her.
+The notebook and an accompanying cassette tape describe Henry's step-by-step plan to kill Glenn with a sniper rifle while covering Susan's tracks so that tracing the murder back to her will be impossible.
 Her alibi is to be provided by executing the murder while Christina and Peter are performing at the school talent show.

 Susan slips away from the show, putting the plan into motion.
 As she is about to pull the trigger, she realizes that Henry's plan, though ingenious, is the construct of a child, and she must act as an adult.
-She immediately confronts Glenn and tells him that she is going to expose him for what he has done to Christina.
+She immediately confronts Glenn and tells him that she will expose him for what he has done to Christina.
 He replies that everyone will believe him, not her, and tells her that he is going to call his police chief to come arrest her.
-At the same time, affected by Christina's dance performance at the talent show, Principal Wilder decides to follow through on the abuse accusation, contacting the authorities.
+At the same time, affected by Christina's dance performance at the talent show, Principal Wilder decides to follow through on the abuse accusation and contacts the authorities.
 Glenn returns home, calls his relative at Social Services, and learns that an investigation is being opened into his abuse of Christina.
-As the police arrive at his house, he kills himself.
+As the police arrive at his house, Glenn kills himself.
 Susan legally adopts Christina as her daughter.
 She also finishes writing one of her children's books, as Henry had urged her to do.